-David and Sonja and their children are in the process of preparing for service as missionaries among an unreached people group of Chad.
-Lord willing, they will move to an unreached village, where they will continue language study.
-Pray for stamina and patience in language learning.
+David and Sonja and their children serve as missionaries among an unreached people group of Chad.
+They live in community, ministering the gospel to the people among whom they serve.
 They have been with LBIM since 2016.

 Jeremy and Sallee

 Jeremy and Sallee serve as administrators of the Lutheran Welcome Center, a guest house and conference facility designed to provide a place of rest, renewal and gathering for missionaries in Chad.
-Pray specifically for their daughters who in the States for their schooling.
 They have been with LBIM since 2015.

 Matt and Christina

 Matt and Christina and their children are in the process of preparing for service as missionaries in Chad.
 They are currently in the United States, pursuing a Certificate of Theological Study in missions through Lutheran Brethren Seminary.
 They have been with LBIM since 2020.

 Nathanael and Carrie